 Origami vs. Paper Engineering

+The heart, soul, and backbone of these sculptures exists in my comprehensive understanding of how to vary and evolve geometric designs and forms from mathematical formulas.
 Each design I create spawns countless more ideas and ambitions.
 This inspires me to continually try and evolve my works in the pursuit of knowledge that relates to math, form, geometry, design, construction, and problem solving.
 These discoveries provide me with overwhelming feelings of satisfaction, self worth, and gratification.
 The highlights of my artist career are almost always attributed to "breakthroughs" that I have had while working.
 There have been several occasions where when making a work I get consumed with creativity and possibility that results in a vision-like outline of where my work is headed and the forms and designs that I will create in the future.
-This gives me a sense of hope and great joy as well as something to look forward to.
-These positive feelings are incomparable for me and essentially created from teaching myself and expanding my intellect as well as my mathematical and artistic knowledge.
+These positive feelings are directly related to teaching myself new things while expanding my mathematical and artistic knowledge.

 Why Pursue Art as a career?